 causes shortness of breath in high concentrations.
-Long-term exposure to nitrogen dioxide can damage the lungs and may lead to chronic bronchitis.
-Exposure to low levels may worsen symptoms in people who have asthma, chronic obstructive pulmonary disease, (COPD).
+Long-term exposure to nitrogen dioxide can harm the lungs.
+It may lead to chronic bronchitis.
+Exposure to low levels may worsen symptoms in people with asthma and chronic obstructive pulmonary disease (COPD).
 It may also increase other respiratory infections.